engineer-work/engineer-work/README.md

 <details> <summary>😅📚🔬⚙️➡️🎂3️⃣0️⃣ : I did not know the proper difference between Engineer and Scientist before age 30.</summary>

-### I not know about Research paper during school, college and even during work in software.
-At age 30 only I know the proper difference between Engineer and Scientist.
+### I did not know about Research Papers 📄🔬📚 during School 🏫, College 🎓🏛️, and even while working in Software 💻👨‍💻🚀.
+Only at Age 30 🎂3️⃣0️⃣⏳ did I understand the true difference between an Engineer ⚙️🏗️🔧 and a Scientist 🔬🧪📚. 💡🧠✨🎯

 | | |
 | --- | --- |